A View On Cities > Prague > Prague Attractions > Strahov Monastery

 Strahov Church

-The Strahov monastery's church was originally a romanesque basilica.
-It was rebuilt in Gothic style after a fire in 1258.
-Two centuries later it was plundered by the Hussites and Strahov Churchrepaired in Renaissance style.
+The history of Strahov monastery’s church reflects that of the monastery itself.
+Originally built as a Romanesque basilica, the church was rebuilt in Gothic style after it was destroyed by fire in 1258.
+Two centuries later, the church was plundered by the Hussites and repaired in Renaissance style.
 After a bombardment by French troops in 1742 the church was repaired once again, this time in Baroque style.